 - Should the event look likely to be cancelled due to adverse weather; we would ask you to check both the Berwickshire Hunt and Hendersyde Park Horse Trials websites and FB for the latest news.
 This has only happened once in more than 20 years!

 - Any withdrawal of entry after close of entries will not be refunded.
+Entries will close at 5.00pm on the stated day of entry closure.

 - All horses and ponies must be 5 years old and over.